Philodendron scandens (Heartleaf Philodendron) Indoor Care, Propagation & Common Problems

 Where to Buy

-If you are looking to acquire Heartleaf Philodendrons, check out these plants on Etsy (Link to Etsy).
+If you are looking to acquire Heartleaf Philodendrons, you may acquire them online from Etsy (Link to Etsy).

 Philodendron scandens Care Indoors

-Heartleaf Philodendron (Philodendron scandens) blossoms in medium to bright indirect light, average warmth of 18-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.
+To care for Philodendron scandens indoors, give it medium to bright indirect light, warmth of 18-260C, humidity of 50-55% and moderately moist, fertile, well-drained potting soils coupled with monthly feeding in the growing season.

-Philodendron scandens requires regular pruning to keep the plant neat, to encourage a compact, bushy growth and to rejuvenate growth.
+Heartleaf Philodendron care requires regular pruning to keep the plant neat, to encourage a compact, bushy growth and to rejuvenate growth.
 Repotting is needed every 2-3 years to provide adequate space for growth.
 Keep reading for a detailed account on these growing conditions and how to achieve them.

 Heartleaf Philodendron, Philodendron scandens